annahosanna/To-Do/README.md

 12. Restexpress
 13. Armeria
 14. Wizzardo
+15. Vaaladin

 ##### Things to explore
 1. Spring Security
 2. Spring Session
-3. Wrapping Vertx with an HttpSession interface
+3. Does Vertx need to be wrapped with an HttpSession interface for Spring Session

 ##### API Gateway + Lambda Notes
 * The focus of this will be microservices which can function with Graal.
-(Rust is awesome but supported directly by Lambdas)
+(Go/Rust/Python directly supported in Lambdas, so while some Rust microserivce frameworks look great, I will not be exploring those now)
 * Starting with TechEmpower benchmarks

-*
-##### Demo using client side single page of microservices and API Gateway
+##### Demo using client side single page app to microservices behind API Gateway
+1. Something in Angular2 or similar
 ##### Notes for hosting a static website on S3
+1. Route 53
+2. Software to create static websites
 #### Container stuff
 * Notes with regard to Oracle Linux and using S6, Runit, and minit.
 * Turn minit ```https://github.com/chazomaticus/minit``` into a process supervisor.
+(I'm not sure why a per process supervisior is useful)

 #### Jenkins
 * Add some Jenkins DSL and Groovy notes.
-* Add JDBC Ping tool (Fail fast for db integration testing)
+* Add JDBC Ping tool (Fail fast for db integration testing/liquibase)
   1. Inspired by [https://github.com/OHDSI/WhiteRabbit/blob/master/src/org/ohdsi/databases/DBConnector.java]

 #### Inspired by ESRI ArcGIS work I have done: